Julio Rodriguez shows he’s adjusting to life in majors with first four-hit day for Mariners

 “I know that was a play that just happened in the beginning of the game and I know that was definitely my mistake,” he said.
 “But I feel like you don’t learn from the situation and learn how to move on to the next page, you’re just going to get stuck in a moment and you’re not going to be able to provide later in the game for the team.”

 Rodriguez provided in a big way in his next two plate appearances.
-He worked a walk to load the bases in the fourth inning, setting up Mike Ford for a two-run double.
+He worked a walk to load the bases in the fourth inning, setting up Mike Ford for a two-run single.

+With the Mariners down a run going into the sixth inning, Rodriguez led off against lefty Chasen Shreve.

+After fouling off 3-1 and 3-2 pitches, Rodriguez hammered a fastball into the left-field seats.

 After a slow start, Rodriguez now has a .264/.328/.368 slash line in 34 games this season.

-“Huge day for Julio obviously, after a little gaffe there early in the game on the baserunning,” Servais said.
+“Huge day for Julio obviously, after a little gaffe there early in the game on the baserunning,” manager Scott Servais said.
 “Credit to him.
-He was able to regroup and it didn't let that get into the rest of his game.
+He was able to regroup and didn’t let that get into the rest of his game.
 He continued to have a great game.”

 For Rodriguez, life in the big leagues becomes a little more normal with each day.

-Rodriguez joins Ken Griffey Jr. (three times) and Alex Rodriguez (three times) as the only Mariners players younger than age 21 to reach base five times in one game.
+Rodriguez joins Ken Griffey Jr. (three times) and Alex Rodriguez (three times) as the only Mariners players 21 or younger to reach base five times in one game.

 Elias is up

 Lefty Roenis Elias was in the Mariners clubhouse before Sunday’s game.
-He wasn’t added to the roster as was considered to be on the taxi squad.
-With the Mariners traveling to Toronto and vaccinations required, Elias will take the place of a player that isn’t vaccinated and won’t make the trip.
+He wasn’t added to the roster and was considered to be on the taxi squad.
+With the Mariners traveling to Toronto and vaccinations required, Elias will take the place of a player who isn’t vaccinated and won’t make the trip.

 Servias confirmed a couple of players wouldn’t be making the trip.